-6.4.7.2 PMBUS/I2C
+9.3.7.2 PMBUS/PC

-The PMBus interface in UCD3138064A supports both master and slave modes.
-The I^2C interface only supports master mode.
+The UCD3138xA has two independent interfaces which both support PMBus and I^2C in master and slave modes.
 Only one of the interfaces has control of the address pin current sources as well as support for the optional Control and Alert lines described in the PMBus specification.
 Other than these differences, the interfaces are identical.

 The PMBus/I2C interface is designed to minimize the processor overhead required for interface.
 It can automatically detect and acknowledge addresses.
 It handles start and stop conditions automatically, and can clock stretch until the processor has time to poll the PMBus status.
 It will automatically receive and send up to 4 bytes at a time.
 It can automatically verify and generate a PEC.
 This means that a write byte command can be received by the processor with only one function call.
-There is no need for any interrupts at all with this PMBus/I2C interface.
-If it is polled every few milliseconds, it will work perfectly.